yashlala/yashlala.com/content/posts/gre-materials/gre-materials.md

 draft: false
 ---

-Back when I was applying for PhD programs, I found a great [Anki](https://apps.ankiweb.net/) deck for the GRE Vocabulary section online.
+Back when I was applying for grad school, I found a great [Anki](https://apps.ankiweb.net/) deck for the GRE Vocabulary section online.
 It's quite complete, and includes memorable pictures for tricky words.